zhullyb/monyhar/monyhar/docs/gpu/gpu_pixel_testing_with_gold.md

 [Gold][gold documentation] is an image diff service developed by the Skia team.
-It was originally developed solely for Skia's usage and only supported post-submit tests, but has been picked up by other projects such as Chromium and PDFium and now supports trybots.
-Unlike other image diff solutions in Chromium, comparisons are done in an external service instead of locally on the testing machine.
+It was originally developed solely for Skia's usage and only supported post-submit tests, but has been picked up by other projects such as Monyhar and PDFium and now supports trybots.
+Unlike other image diff solutions in Monyhar, comparisons are done in an external service instead of locally on the testing machine.